bominkm/R-Shiny-app/README.md

 shinyApp(ui, server)
 ```

-You can deploy R shiny app like this.
+You can deploy R shiny app like so:
 ``` r
 rsconnect::deployApp()
 ```